Email Subject Lines for Resumes and Job Applications

 Keep it professional.
 This goes for both your subject line and your email address.
 The subject line shouldn’t include any informal words or phrases like “Hey” or “What’s Up.”
 Use only professional, polite language.

 Note why you are writing.
-You need to make sure that your subject line will be of interest and considered relevant in order to get your email read.
+You need to make sure that your subject line will be of interest in order to get your email read.
 Make it relevant by including keywords related to your reason for writing.

 When you are networking, state what you are interested in, or why you are contacting the person, in your subject line.
 You might be asking for information, or requesting a meeting, advice, or referral.